uladkasach/clientside-view-input-text/readme.md

-    disabled : BOOLEAN, // disable the input password : BOOLEAN, // set as a password input, user input rendered as **** required : BOOLEAN, // make this a required field; shows red if empty type : STRING, // choose from ["price", "percentage", "date", "time"]; input will enforce that only characters possible for that are accepted
+    disabled : BOOLEAN, // disable the input password : BOOLEAN, // set as a password input, user input rendered as **** required : BOOLEAN, // make this a required field; shows red if empty type : STRING, // choose from ["number", "price", "percentage", "date", "time"]; input will enforce that only characters possible for that are accepted and validate that it is valid
 }
 ```